 Environment

 This weather event was unusually intense and climatologically very rare.
 The National Weather Service has tornado records dating back to 1950.
-In this 58 year period of record, only one other tornado has ever been documented anywhere in north central or northeast Illinois in the month of January.
-That tornado occurred on January 25, 1950 at Momence in Kankakee County.
-It was rated F2 on the Fujita scale.
-It was a day similar to Jan 7, 2008 with temperatures in the middle 60s.
-In fact, Chicago set the all time record high for the month of January, with a temperature of 67 degrees, on that date.
+In the 58-year period of record leading up to the day of this tornado, only one other tornado has ever been documented anywhere in north central or northeast Illinois in the month of January.
+That tornado occurred on January 25, 1950 in Momence in Kankakee County and was rated F2 on the Fujita scale.
+That day was similar to January 7, 2008 with temperatures in the middle 60s.
+In fact, Chicago set its all time record high for the month of January, with a temperature of 67 degrees, on that date.

 Photos